Ternatean–Portuguese conflicts: Heightened tension under Hairun (1557–1570)

-Siege of Ternate 1570–1575
+Siege of Ternate (1570–1575)

 The Portuguese captain Diogo Lopes de Mesquita eventually ordered the assassination of Hairun in February 1570.
 This act immediately triggered a violent uprising under his son Baab or Babullah who was proclaimed Sultan on Hiri Island, north of Ternate, and waged a holy war against the Portuguese.
 The traditional rival Tidore sided with the Ternateans.
 The fortress São João Baptista was encircled although the garrison was able to hold out for years.
 A Portuguese relief fleet approached Ternate later in the same year and was met by a large Ternatan and Tidorese fleet of korakoras (outriggers geared for warfare).
 A sea battle followed where the Sultan of Tidore was wounded in the leg, while the Portuguese managed to break through and reach the fort.
 However, the Portuguese position was still precarious.
-Moreover, Babullah’s fleets carried out devastating raids on the Christianized villages of the Moro population in Halmahera.
+Moreover, Babullah's fleets carried out devastating raids on the Christianized villages of the Moro population in Halmahera.
 His captains also fought the Portuguese and their allies in Ambon, with mixed success.
-The Ternatans managed to subjugate Hoamoal (in Seram), Ambelau, Manipa, Kelang, and Boano.
+The Ternateans managed to subjugate Hoamoal (in Seram), Ambelau, Manipa, Kelang, and Boano.
 The Portuguese troops under the command of captain Sancho de Vasconcellos could keep their Ambonese fortress with great difficulty, and lost much of their grip over the trade in cloves.

 For five years the Portuguese and their families endured a harsh blockade on São João Baptista, cut off from the outside world.
 Sultan Babullah finally gave an ultimatum to leave Ternate within 24 hours.
 Those who were indigenous in Ternate were allowed to remain on condition that they become royal subjects.
 The current captain Nuno Pereira de Lacerda accepted the conditions, since the prospects of further resistance were entirely hopeless.
-Thus, on 15 July 1575 some Portuguese left Ternate and others were allowed to remain as merchants.
+Thus, on 15 July 1575, some Portuguese left Ternate and others were allowed to remain as merchants.
 Babullah showed a measure of moderation, considering the importance of Portuguese Malacca for the spice trade.
 He allowed Portuguese merchants to still trade and that the prices in cloves were to remain as they had been.
 Formally, the Sultan vowed to keep the fortress only until his father's murderers had been punished, although he did not actually consider giving up his conquest.
 A small group of Portuguese remained in Ternate, as hostages.
 A Portuguese relief armada, arriving too late to change the course of things, took most of the Portuguese on board and sailed over to Ambon where they strengthened the local garrison.